Torfkopp/masterarbeit/chapters/problems.typ

-= Problems/ Limitations
+= Problems/ Limitations/ Further testing

-1. NEAT different networks; can't use normal training
+- NEAT different networks; can't use normal training
+  - Adapt to SAC implementation of palaestrAI
+  - Unknown Problems with experiment
+- Parameters of the NAS not optimised
+  - Mostly used algorithm's default parameters
+  - especially BO black box function
+  - May improve performance